akshaydk/coding-challenge/README.md

 - ### Exception Handling
   - Similar to what was mentioned before, we need to decide on the logging and monitoring aspects of the system.
 This will enable us to capture the exception in meaningful format.
   - Currently, we are just logging the exceptions.

+- ### Docker
+  - For the sake of assignment I didn't want to get into the containarizing the application.
+Ideally, I would be inclined to containarize any application that goes to production.

 ## Fututre Work